GiantRavens/rails8-template/README.md

 - Production concatenates and minifies all assets
 - Development includes detailed error pages and debugging tools
 - Production uses streamlined error pages
-- Development has live reload
-- Production optimizes for performance and security

 ## Development